 Microsoft’s idea of a functional language.

 Wait, this is Haskell for building web pages?
-Ugh.
-Whatever.
+Ugh, whatever.
+The language that helped me “get”

 The original engineering/science language.
 Unparalleled at creating systems I have no experience with.
 Horrible for creating a bunch of systems I do have experience with.
 A bunch of tools are written in this, so it’s still used today in various fields.
 Great for starting language wars between scientists.

 The language scientists should be using today.
 Fast, understandable and debuggable.
-The community used to be filled with jerks, but have calmed down now?
+The community used to be filled with jerks, but have calmed down now and are very friendly.

 A refined Matlab I’ve never used.

-Supposed to be a higher level alternative to C. Mostly extinct.
+Supposed to be a higher level alternative to C. Mostly extinct, but lives on embedded in various applications.
 Last time I saw it was the testing scripts of a telecom company.

 Wanted an expressive way to do things quickly, but ended up ugly as hell.
 There’s a new version, but I don’t trust it.